facebook/react-native-website/docs/new-architecture-app-intro.md

 ## Android - Update your Java classes

-In order to make easier to enable the New Architecture on Android, we created some utility classes that you can use and will take care of all the setup without you having to worry about it.
+To simplify how to enable the New Architecture on Android, you can use some utility classes that will take care of all the setup without you having to worry about it.

 Those classes are all located inside the `com.facebook.react.defaults` package and are all named `Defaults*`.

 ### Update the React Native Host

-First, let's update your `ReactNativeHost` as follows (usually located in your `MainApplication.java` file):
+First, update your `ReactNativeHost` as follows (usually located in your `MainApplication.java` file):

 <Tabs groupId="android-language" defaultValue={constants.defaultAndroidLanguage} values={constants.androidLanguages}>
 <TabItem value="java">